CarbonBuster/dala-whitepaper/README.md

 **Intermediaries**<div id="soko-architecture-intermediaries">

 Intermediaries are entities who provide additional services to the protocol.
 There are two categories of intermediaries:
-1. **Reviewers -** a trusted entity or entities that collect market-determined fees for ensuring that service providers fulfill the offer that they have committed to.
-Reviewers may be people, contracts, or systems but commit to verifying the authenticity of a cryptographically signed confirmation from a service provider that the transaction has been completed as advertised.
-The nature of this verification will depend on the product or service being offered and the available mechanisms for verification.
-Importantly, *n* reviewers may be determined necessary to ensure the release of funds from escrow to a service provider.
-2. **Relayers -** relayers in Soko aggregate signed marketplace offers, and for an agreed fee, host the messages in a centralized marketplace and provide consumers the ability to purchase the services,.
+1. **Relayers -** relayers in Soko aggregate signed marketplace offers, and for an agreed fee, host the messages in a centralized marketplace and provide consumers the ability to purchase the services,.
 Relayers should further commit to offering the products and services with the highest reputation and have freedom to exclude services whose service delivery is questionable or non-existent based on reviewers and consumers attestations.
 To facilitate relayer discovery, a list of community approved relayers will be maintained on Github (similar to the [0x relayer registry](https://github.com/0xProject/0x-relayer-registry))
-3. **Administrators -** administrators in Soko allow the registration of providers and reviewers, and the creation of signed marketplace offers by providers.
+2. **Administrators -** administrators in Soko allow the registration of providers and reviewers, and the creation of signed marketplace offers by providers.
 Administrators provide the ability for providers to capture product information, create a custom asset representing the product, and sign and store additional metadata in IPFS - the hash of which is attached to the transaction that creates the asset.
 Soko will provide an administrator dApp on launch.
 To facilitate administrator discovery, a list of community approved administrators will be maintained on Github (similar to the [0x relayer registry](https://github.com/0xProject/0x-relayer-registry))

 **Reputation**<div id="soko-architecture-reputation">

-The reputation score is used to indicate relative reliability of consumers, providers, and reviewers.
-Reputation votes are cryptographically signed attestations of confidence or distrust in the ability of a provider or reviewer to fulfill their role as defined by the protocol.
+The reputation score is used to indicate relative reliability of consumers, providers, and relayers.
+Reputation votes are cryptographically signed attestations of confidence or distrust in the ability of an entity to fulfill their role as defined by the protocol.

 **Staking**<div id="soko-architecture-staking">

-Providers and reviewers may be required to stake $DALA before they can participate in the market.
-Staking amounts are determined based on a number of factors, such as the value of the product being offered and the reputation of the entity.
+Providers are required to stake $DALA before they can participate in the market.
+Staking takes the form of purchasing a $SOKOPROVIDER from the DEX.

 ### Specification<div id="soko-specification">
 ####Overview<div id="soko-specification-overview">